-For more than three decades we have worked with children, teens, and adults with varying abilities to help them reach their fullest potential, both developmentally and interpersonally, by offering year-round social, recreational, fitness, and vocational programs.
+For more than three decades we have worked with children, teens, young adults and adults with varying abilities to help them reach their fullest potential, both developmentally and interpersonally, by offering year-round social, recreational, fitness, and life skillsprograms.

-The center has three divisions to better serve children, teens, young adults, and adults:
+The center has two divisions to better serve our participants:

-All programs are open to the broader community and advanced registration is required.
-For more information and to register, contact Cynthia Harrypersaud, 516.484.1545 ext.
-205, firstname.lastname@example.org.
+All programs are open to the broader community, and advanced registration is required.

 “Having Hannah attend Camp Kehilla was a truly life-changing experience.
 Although she is in a Special Ed program at our high school, they still aren’t able to cater to all of her needs.
 During most physical activities, Hannah is usually off to the sidelines.
 This year, when people ask how her summer was, she tells them it was amazing and how she was able to play soccer!
 It’s profound that one of her most joyous moments was just being able to play in a structured, safe, and encouraging environment.
 Hannah says she’s ready to go back to school because it’s a great way to pass time until she goes back to Camp Kehilla next year!”
 Rachel M.

-Preventing Parent Burnout for Parents of Children with Special Needs
+Preventing Parent Burnout: Stress Management for Parents of Children with Special Needs